 This report also gives you quick access to the content they’re sharing.
 Dig in and pick the influencers you like best, then you can add them to an outreach list for managing your contact and collaboration.

-Once you’ve built a list of the key leaders in your niche, in a spreadsheet, a database or on paper, it’s time to plan your outreach.
+Once you’ve built a list of the key leaders in your niche, in a spreadsheet, in an influencer marketing tool or just on paper, it’s time to plan your outreach.

 It’s not about the size of your following, but the quality of your relationships.
 These are people who can truly help you.
 And they’re excited to help you.
 Why?
-Because you’re friends and you are just as motivated to help them.
+Because you’ve built a relationship and you are just as motivated to help them.
+You’re friends.

 Help everyone you can and your marketing support network will grow.
 You’ll get more done, more efficiently and have more fun doing it.
 That’s really what influencer marketing is about.

 Try it!
-It will do wonders for the future of your business, career and personal life.
+It will do wonders for the future of your content, your career and your personal life.